pellse/decorator/README.md

 DataInputStream din = new DataInputStream(new BufferedInputStream(new FileInputStream("data.txt"), 50));
 ```

-And we can mix dynamic proxy component:
+And we can mix dynamic proxy components:
 ```java
 DirtyList<String> dirtyList = DecoratorBuilder.of(new ArrayList<>(), List.class)
 	.with(SafeList.class)